COVID -19 precautions

 Where and when

 The paediatric asthma clinic is held Mon-Thursday in the Child and Youth Treatment Clinic within the Royal Victoria Regional Health Centre (201 Georgian Drive, Barrie, ph 705.797.2395).
+Soon, we hope to open a satellite clinic in Innisfil – stay tuned!
 Your primary healthcare provider can refer you by faxing a request to 705.739.5674.

 Why we do this